 The Magic-user seems the most likely to become less than useful, so it becomes imperative for the Player to work the character.
 The years of arcane study have allowed the Character to build quite an encyclopedia on foul monsters and strange beasts, using this can allow the DM to provide some insight to some of the trickier monsters (“Doesn’t everyone know to keep a handful of gems for the hungry Xorn”).

 Having read lengthy tomes on the History of Magic, the character may have some insight to strange cults, places of interest, and a general knowledge of great and powerful personages.

 The key to being valuable to the Party: Always get involved (“I analyse the pictogram.
 Can I decipher it?”), make use of the higher than average Intelligence as often as possible.
-Never be afraid to make an Intelligence check for observations, and to assist with conclusions (“What do I notice about the room?
+Never be afraid to ask the DM to make an Intelligence check for observations, and to assist with conclusions (“What do I notice about the room?
 Is there anything that looks out of place on the book shelf?”).

 As with the Thief, in more civilized areas, there will be a Wizards Guild, or Magicians Guild, or something of the kind.
 Becoming a member may prove to be a useful way to gain access to a half-decent library.

 At lower levels, the Magic-user is in possession of a finite resource, some spells are powerful but others have very precise uses.
 Spellcasting as a Magic-user is about resource management and understanding once a spell is used, the spell is gone for some time.

 The following values make up a 1st to 5th Level Magic-user Saving Throw matrix:

 - Paralysation, Poison, or Death Magic: 14

 - Petrification and Polymorph: 13